hartza-capital/sdk-rust/docs/InstrumentsSplitsApi.md

 > models::SearchSplits200Response search_splits(v1_screener_np_request)
 Search Instruments Splits by interval and arguments

-This endpoint return a list of splits (From, To, Coef and Date).
+Permits to search splits by interval and arguments

 ### Parameters